AerospaceNU/better-engine-control-software/README.md

 your laptop to the Pi via ethernet and run `ssh pi@raspberrypi.local`.
 The default password for any new Pi OS is `raspberry`.

+> If you are not cross-compiling, you will need to do the below as well

 #### Pulling ECS Repository
 From here, your first step should be to clone the most recent version of the Engine Control Software (ECS): `git clone https://gitlab.com/aeronu/dollar-per-foot/better-engine-control-software.git`.
 From here, switch to the